reiloe/v-server-setup/README.md

 ```

 > [!NOTE]
-> Parameter -N "" is used for preventing a password prompt.
+> Parameter -N "" is used for preventing a passphrase prompt.

 ### Upload SSH public key to V-Server